 However, with systems like DocFox, Accountable Institutions can seamlessly identify and verify UBO’s and be notified if there are any potential adverse media involving these UBO’s in order to accurately assess the potential risk they present.

 Keep an eye out for our next article as we take a closer look at some best practices for identifying and assessing UBO’s.
-If you would like to get part 3 delivered hot off the press, subscribe to our newsletter here.
+Click here to read part 3 of the series.